teamairship/tslint-react-a11y/README.md

 # Airship TSLint React a11y Extension

 JSX a11y rules to extend [TSLint](https://palantir.github.io/tslint/) used by the [Airship](https://teamairship.com) Builders.
-Big thanks to what appears to be a stale [tslint-react-a11y](https://github.com/joaovieira/tslint-react-a11y) for the inspiration and [tslint-microsoft-contrib](https://github.com/Microsoft/tslint-microsoft-contrib) for the rules.
 This package is designed to extend the functionality of [@teamairship/tslint-react-config](https://github.com/teamairship/tslint-react-config) while leaving the flexibility to leave these rules out when needed.

 ## Installation